 We totally get it.
-Not being able to travel overseas lately has certainly put a damper on an already difficult year.
+Not being able to travel overseas lately has certainly put a damper on an already difficult past year.
 By default, 2020 became the time of domestic trips, but did you know that you don't really have to leave the United States to "see" Europe?
 We have put together a list below of wonderful cities you can visit within the states that will make you feel like you've crossed international lines until you can get back to the real thing.

 Dreaming of France?
 Try New Orleans, Louisiana

 Picture yourself sitting in a Parisian open-air cafe, sipping coffee, eating freshly-made beignets, and people watching.
 Who says you need to head to France for that?
 Just take a trip on down to NOLA!
 The city was founded by the French in 1718, and their influence has saturated the city ever since.
 Check out the famous Café du Monde and explore the streets of the French Quarter, where colorful buildings with ironwork balconies will visually transport you to Paris.